emilkm/amfjs/README.md

 amfjs
 =====

-AMFJS is an AMF 3 JavaScript library
+AMFJS is an AMF 3 Client JavaScript library

 It is based on Surrey's R-AMF (AMF 99) implementation https://code.google.com/p/r-amf/ For more information on R-AMF (AMF 99), including Java (Spring) R-AMF server,